Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/1RP_AXI_GPIO_in_RP_Interface_INI/README.md

 ## Create Flat Top BD
 ---
 Source the create_top_bd.tcl to create the flat BD.
-This BD contains static region IPs and the IPs that eventually go to reconfigurable partition.
+This BD contains static region IPs and the IPs that eventually go to reconfigurable partition.<p>
 `source create_top_bd.tcl`

 <p align="center">